-- 1. In General Management Zones, for the purposes of FPPR s.12.4(1), as a Strategy, each Holder adopts FPPR s.64(1); - 2.
-In General Management Zones, for the purposes of FPPR s.12.4(2), as a Strategy, each Holder must not harvest timber on a New Cutblock, unless: - a.
-All Existing Cutblocks that are adjacent to the New Cutblock meet the requirements set out in s.3 of this Strategy, or

-- 3. For the purposes of s.2.a, an Existing Cutblock must meet the criteria set out in one of the following paragraphs: - a.
+1. In General Management Zones, for the purposes of FPPR s.12.4(1), as a Result or Strategy, each Holder adopts FPPR s.64(1).

+Result or Strategy - General Management Zones - FPPR s.12.4(2)

+- 2. In General Management Zones, for the purposes of FPPR s.12.4(2), as a Result or Strategy, each Holder must not harvest timber on a New Cutblock, unless: - All Existing Cutblocks that are adjacent to the New Cutblock meet the requirements set out in section 3 of this Result or Strategy, or - b.
+The combined area of the New Cutblock and any Non-Conforming Portions that are immediately Adjacent to the New Cutblock does not exceed the requirements relating to cutblock size set out in paragaph 1 of section 6.7.1.2 of this FSP. - 3.
+For the purposes of section 2.a, an Existing Cutblock must meet the criteria set out in one of the following paragraphs: - a.
 At least 75% of the net area to be reforested of the Existing Cutblock is stocked such that the average height of the tallest 100 trees per ha on the area is a minimum of 3 m and - Is stocked in accordance with the applicable stocking standards for that cutblock; or - ii.
 Is stocked with at least 500 trees per ha of a commercially valuable species that are at least 1.3 m in height;